Audrey Williamson

 Audrey Doreen Swayne Williamson (later Mitchell) (28 September 1926 - 29 April 2010) was a British athlete who competed mainly in the 200 metres and competed at the 1948 Summer Olympics.

 Biography

 The first dead heat of the Olympic meeting of 1948 occurred in the women’s 200 metres semi final when Shirley Strickland of Australia tied for first place with Audrey Williamson.
 Daphne Robb of South Africa was placed third.

 Williamson finished third behind Sylvia Cheeseman in the 200 metres event at the 1948 WAAA Championships.

 Shortly afterwards, she competed for Great Britain at the 1948 Olympics Games, held in London, where she won the silver medal in the 200 metres.
-Her bronze medal in the 200 metres at the Olympics remains the best performance for a British female athlete.
+Her silver medal in the 200 metres at the Olympics remains the best performance for a British female athlete.